Does Anxiety Evolve?

 The topic of anxiety comes up frequently amongst Melanoma patients.
 What we do to overcome the waves of fear.
 How we share or explain these sometimes irrational and often complex emotional responses to others.

-Coping with a skin cancer diagnosis
+Coping with a skin cancer diagnosis and anxiety

 I have frequently thought back on my diagnosis and those moments immediately afterwards that some see as the most pivotal.
 I have tried to think about my coping methods and how I got through those first few months and analyzed at what point my anxiety was at its greatest.